Hyperparameter Transfer with Mixture-of-Expert Layers: Scaling recipe for MoEs models

 \section{Scaling recipe for MoEs models}

 { We begin by detailing in \Cref{sec: setup} the MoE transformer architecture used in our experiments.
 We then briefly justify in \Cref{sec: sparse no topk} why we fix expert sparsity across increasing model size.
-Finally, in \Cref{sec: parametrization} we adapt from $\mu$P \cite{yang2020feature} and \textit{Complete}P \cite{Dey25Dont} to provide a heuristic derivation of our proposed parameterization. }
+Finally, in \Cref{sec: parametrization} we adapt ideas from $\mu$P \cite{yang2020feature} and \textit{Complete}P \cite{Dey25Dont} to provide a heuristic derivation of our proposed parameterization, the set of scaling rules for adjusting HPs as function of (growing) model dimensions. }